OWASP/DevGuide/docs/03-requirements/07-skf.md

 #### What is the Security Knowledge Framework?

-The [SKF][skf] is a web application that is available from the [github repo][skfinstall].
+The [SKF][skf] is a web application that provides context and training to help security architects identity security requirements.
-There is [a demo version][skfdemo] of SKF that is useful for exploring the multiple benefits of the SKF.
+As their website puts it: "Training and guidance for doing AppSec right!"

-Note that SKF is in a process of migrating to a [new repository][skfrepo] so the download link may change.
+Note that SKF is in a process of migrating to a [new repository][skfrepo] so the download links may change.

-The SKF provides training and guidance for application security:
+The SKF provides guidance for application security in several areas:

 * Requirements [organizer][skfreqs]
 * Learning [courses][skfdemo]: